oblivia-simplex/Narrativity/2_brady1.md

 had ever suffered through, beaten into shape, even, perhaps especially, when his mind had been on something else.
-Sitting in the dark and hearing, from a door or two down the block, soft blowing on soprano sax, he experienced someone else\'s clarity out of phase.
+Sitting in the dark and hearing, from a door or two down the block, soft blowing on soprano sax, he experienced someone else's clarity out of phase.

-*\"I was afraid he was going to eat me,\"* a particularly disingenuous character in the family drama was just then reciting, in rehearsal with the cop with whom, arm in arm, he or she was coming up the walkway of half-buried railroad ties that kept the path from
+*"I was afraid he was going to eat me,\"* a particularly disingenuous character in the family drama was just then reciting, in rehearsal with the cop with whom, arm in arm, he or she was coming up the walkway of half-buried railroad ties that kept the path from